 Even if you’re riding side country within resort boundaries, snow safety is essential.
 Make sure you’re aware of the current avalanche dangers and always ride with a friend.
 If you expect to spend the majority of your season riding powder, you should take an AIARE Avalanche rescue course.
 Although avalanches within resort boundaries are not common, emergencies can happen.
 All riders and skiers should have basic safety knowledge and be aware of conditions before going out for the day.
 Powder snowboarding can be considerably more dangerous than regular riding, so make sure you're as safe as possible (buddy system, knowing terrain features, the right gear, etc).

-6. Most importantly, HAVE FUN!!
+6. Most Importantly, HAVE FUN!!

 Snowboarding in powder is what dreams are made of.
 People spend their whole lives obsessing over it.
 Some of us can never get enough.
 So when you have it, make sure to enjoy it because I guarantee those will be the days you’ll always remember.